learn-co-curriculum/phase-1-using-fetch/README.md

 asynchronous task.
 It's used to determine whether that asynchronous operation is still running, if it has completed, or if it failed.

-Try adding the following code to your `index.js` file and opening your `index.html` file in your browser:
+Try updating the code in your `index.js` file to the following code snippet.
+Then open your `index.html` file in your browser:

 ```JavaScript
 const myPromise = fetch("https://anapioficeandfire.com/api/books")